Information for Food Businesses

 If you are carrying out structural works to the premises you may need building regulations approval.

 You must ensure your premises are registered with Rushcliffe Borough Council 28 days before opening.
 Registration is a simple process and there is no charge to register premises.
 Registration does not need to be renewed periodically and local authorities cannot refuse to register premises.
 If you are operating a mobile food business the vehicle must be registered with the Council of the borough where it is stored overnight.

-Complete a Food premises registration form and send it to: Environmental Health, Rushcliffe Borough Council, Rushcliffe Arena, Rugby Road, West Bridgford, Nottingham, NG2 7YG.
+Complete a food premises registration form and send it to: Environmental Health, Rushcliffe Borough Council, Rushcliffe Arena, Rugby Road, West Bridgford, Nottingham, NG2 7YG.
 You can apply online to register your food business.
-Please note: to apply for this licence you will have to register on the Government Gateway first.

 - If you cook meat pies in your premises and only sell them to members of the public you will not require approval

 - If you cook meat pies and only sell them to other businesses such as restaurants, shops etc, then you would require approval

 - If you cook meat pies and supply members of the public and food businesses, you may require approval.
 If approval is required, you will have to adhere to additional requirements with regard to structure, layout, health marking etc. This is a complicated area of food law and each case needs to be looked at individually.
 Please contact us to discuss your operation if you think approval may be required.